Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-test-automation-alm.md

 Let's dive into the target Application lifecycle for the CoE Kit that has been selected for the CoE Kit

-{% include figure popup=true image_path="/examples/media/coe-kit-target-alm.png" alt="Target ALM lifecycle for CoE Kit from Environments, Azure DevOps Repository, Power Platform PIpelines, Approvals and GitHub Release" %}
+{% include figure popup=true image_path="/examples/media/coe-kit-target-alm.png" alt="Target ALM lifecycle for CoE Kit from Environments, Azure DevOps Repository, Power Platform Pipelines, Approvals and GitHub Release" %}

 By following this structured approach, we ensure that our development, testing, and deployment processes are efficient, reliable, and scalable.